The Lister Fertility Clinic Experience Data Breach Following Ransomware Attack

 If you have been affected by this article and wish to speak to a member of our team, please do not hesitate to give us a call on 0330 041 5137.

 What to do if you are concerned about the Lister Fertility Clinic data breach

 If your data was exposed in the Lister Fertility Clinic data breach, you should have already received a letter to inform you that this is the case.
 If you have not received a letter and you are concerned that your data has been compromised, you should get in touch with the clinic as soon as possible.

 When your data is exposed in a breach, it is essential that you are extremely vigilant of any unexpected communications, particularly if they appear to be from The Lister Fertility Clinic.
-These could be ‘phishing’ attacks which are designed to extract further information from you, such as financial data.
+These could be ‘phishing’ attacks that are designed to extract further information from you, such as financial data.